shreyasmurkute/B1-dsp-project/README.md

 # B1-DSP-Project
 Implementation of Digital FIR filter, Butterworth Notch Filter and Differentiation of signals using MATLAB

-this is a matlab-gui project which uses matlab gui design tool
+The GUI in this project is prepared using Matlab GUI Design Tool